Background

 Isabella Gigante

-Hosts: Prof. dr. Sicco A. Bus, dr. Jaap van Netten, drs.
-Tessa Busch-Westbroek
+Hosts: Prof. dr. Sicco A. Bus, dr. Jaap van Netten

 Duration: 42 months

-Secondments: Vibram SpA, Milano, Italy (1 month); Taika3D, Espoo, Finland (1 month); OIM Voetzorg / Feeture, Amersfoort, the Netherlands (3 months)
+Secondments: Secondments: Vibram SpA, Milano, Italy (2 weeks); Podartis, Montebelluna, Italy (2 Weeks): Novel, Germany (1 month); Shareborg group, Amersfoort, the Netherlands (3 months)

 Summary: The risk of developing a foot ulcer in people with diabetes is highest in those who have just healed from one.
 Many of these people are prescribed with custom-made footwear to help prevent ulcer recurrence.
 However, despite this treatment, ulcer recurrence incidence is high at 40% in one year.
-In this project, the doctoral candidate will identify knowledge gaps in design principles, material use and optimisation routines for custom-made footwear for the high-risk person with foot deformity.
-The doctoral candidate will explore, develop, test, and improve data-driven and science-based footwear design approaches through proof-of-concept and clinical validation studies, to go beyond the state-of-the-art in the design of such footwear and to better understand and help prevent foot ulcer recurrence.
+In this project, the doctoral candidate investigates how specific footwear components influence both biomechanical and user-related outcomes.
+Through evidence synthesis, sensor validation, secondary data analysis, and a clinical intervention study, the candidate develops and evaluates a data-driven, user-centred footwear design approach to improve effectiveness, satisfaction, and sustainability.